apache/mxnet/docs/tutorials/basic/symbol.md

 And just using NDArray by itself, we can execute a wide range of mathematical operations.
 In fact, we could define and update a full neural network just by using `NDArray`.
-`NDArray` allows you to write programs for scientific computation in an imperative fashion using, making full use of the native control of any front end language.
+`NDArray` allows you to write programs for scientific computation in an imperative fashion, making full use of the native control of any front-end language.
 So you might wonder, why don't we just use `NDArray` for all computation?

 MXNet provides the Symbol API, an interface for symbolic programming.